hmosousa/gpt_struct_me/README.md

 ### Launch inference endpoint

-To deply locally the models under evalaution we used HuggingFace's [`text_generation_inference`](https://github.com/huggingface/text-generation-inference).
+To deply locally the models under evaluation we used HuggingFace's [`text_generation_inference`](https://github.com/huggingface/text-generation-inference).
 After installing all the deppencies needs to run the following command:

 ```shell
 sudo docker run \